ChaosBeiduo/chaos-odyssey/src/pages/posts/chrome-plugin-miss-minute.md

 ---
 layout: ../../layouts/MdPostLayout.astro
-title: "[Google Hackathon 2024] Frontend Plugin Developing: Miss Minutes"
+title: "Building Miss Minutes: My Google Hackathon Journey"
 author: ChaosBeiduo
 description: "One month ago, I participated in my first-ever Hackathon organized by SegmentFault and Google.
 The theme was Innovate for the Future and the competition spanned a considerable amount of time, allowing for deep exploration and development."
 image:
     url: "https://images.immediate.co.uk/production/volatile/sites/3/2021/06/loki_miss_minutes_tara_strong-36e03f0.jpg?quality=90&resize=620,414"
     alt: "Miss Minutes"
-pubDate: 2024-08-18
+pubDate: 2024.08.18
-tags: ["Google", "Hackathon"]
+tags: ["Google", "Hackathon", "Chrome Plugin"]
 ---
 # Introduction
 One month ago, I participated in my first-ever Hackathon organized by SegmentFault and Google.
 The theme was [Innovate for the Future](https://pages.segmentfault.com/google-hackathon-2024-2) and the competition spanned a considerable amount of time, allowing for deep exploration and development.